SharePoint/sp-dev-docs/docs/schema/documenttemplate-element-site.md

 SharePoint Online | SharePoint Server 2013

-Defines a document library template for the New Document Library page in a Web site based on Microsoft SharePoint Foundation.
+Defines a document library template for the New Document Library page in a website based on Microsoft SharePoint Foundation.

 <span codelanguage="other"></span>
 <table>